 Digital addiction refers to a pattern of excessive or compulsive use of digital devices, such as smartphones, tablets, and computers, that can interfere with an individual’s daily life.
 It can lead to a range of negative consequences, including social isolation, sleep disruption, and poor work or school performance.
-In severe cases, digital addiction can lead to more serious mental health problems, such as depression, anxiety, and even addiction to other substances thus making it necessary to overcome digital addiction.
+In severe cases, digital addiction can lead to more serious mental health problems, such as depression, anxiety, and even addiction to other substances especially in younger minds; thus making it necessary to overcome this compulsion.

 Tips to Overcome Digital Addiction